All Episodes

 Now you can read about that stuff in After Dark, the official Art Bell newsletter.

-This color newsletter covers the juiciest and most delicious subjects that get talked about right here in the middle of the night.
+This color newsletter covers the juiciest and most delicious subjects that get talked about right here in the middle of the night, and it showcases the best of Art Bell's website.

 The newsletter captures the highlights from art shows and delivers them to your mailbox every month.

-After Dark contains color pictures, text from Art's hot interviews, how to order taped copies of Art's hot interviews, and much more.
+Afterdark contains color pictures, text from Art's Hot interviews, how to order taped copies of Arts Hot Interviews, and much more.

-Subscribe today by calling toll-free 1-800-917-4278.
+Subscribe today by calling Toll Free, 1-800-917-4278.

-You'll get 16 sibling pages and 12 monthly issues for only $39.95.
+You'll get 16 sizzling pages and 12 monthly issues for only $39.95, four and a little more.

-and start your collection of after dark newsletters.
+Call right now, 1-800-917-4278, and start your collection of Afterdark newsletters.

-Call toll free 1-800-917-4278.
+Call Toll Free, 1-800-917-4278.

 Call right now.

-because we have so many new affiliates since the last time you were on,
+And you know, Santon, it occurred to me that a lot of my audience, because we have so many new affiliates since the last time you were on, a lot of the audience has no idea who you are.

-Oh, come on, Art.
 Everybody knows who I am.

-Oh, all right.
-Then let's try it this way, Stanton.
+Then let's try it this way, Santon.

-Just in case there might be somebody who doesn't know about you,
+Just in case there might be somebody who doesn't know about you, tell us a little bit about your background.

 Bachelor's and Master's in Physics, University of Chicago.